UniSwarm/uDevkit-SDK/support/README.md

 ## robot

 Robot support is the highest hardware support level for uDevkit-SDK.
-It includes a board, mecanical properties and sensors of the robot.
+It includes a board, mechanical properties and sensors of the robot.

-You can only define one robot in your project but it is optionnal.
+You can only define one robot in your project but it is optional.
 If you don't use it in your project, you need to define a board.

-Use :
+Usage :

 	ROBOT = deltatips